The Orchard Players Committee

-I am now on the committee as Membership Secretary.
+I am now on the committee as chair person!

-I am also one of the group’s choreographers creating dances for both adults and junior
+I am also one of the group’s choreographers creating dances for both adults and juniors.

 Being part of the Orchard Players since 2003 and a committee member for 15 years has played a major part in my life and is like my second family.